Publications/Abstracts

 Conference on Vibration and Noise, Boston, 1995.

-This paper examines an inverse problem which arises in thermal imaging.
+This paper examines an inverse problem that arises in thermal imaging.
 We

 investigate the problem of detecting and imaging corrosion in a material sample